 There are 6, 8, 9 and feet versions, all with velcro ends to enable them to connect up and extend safely.
 The carry bag is a nice touch as well.

-Best Extendable: Tumbl Trak Brianna
+Best Extendable Beam: Tumbl Trak Brianna

 The Tumbl Trak Brianna Beam is a perfect choice if you need something that can be extended (or shortened) easily.
 The velcro flap at each end reveals a slot to fit a wooden dowel.
 Once connected, the flaps then cleverly give the look of one long beam.